turgu1/esp32-scheme-vm/README.md

 2. Download the esp32-scheme-vm from github

-   * From a terminal screen, goto a folder into which this repository will be retrieved in.
+   * From a terminal screen, go to a folder into which this repository will be retrieved.

    * execute the following command: